Fibromyalgia and Immune Health

-6. Use colloidal silver (I like Sovereign Silver) in the mouth, take under the tongue and throat area.
-This helps to protect against and kill bacteria, virus, etc. Easy to take drops or spray.
+6. Use colloidal silver (I like Sovereign Silver) in the mouth, take it under the tongue and throat area.
+This helps to protect against and kill bacteria, viruses, etc. Easy to take drops or spray.

 7. Stimulate the lymphatic system as much as possible.

 8. Before going in public areas, you can lightly moisten a cotton ball with a small amount of 3% hydrogen peroxide and clean the outside area of your ears.
 This forms extra protection.

 9. Use a sauna on occasion if you find you are not sweating at all during the winter.
 I like to use an infra-red sauna (shown at bottom of Natural Rxs article) but anyway that you can sweat out toxins will help, just go very slowly with any sauna use.